-“It’s incredibly important with mitral valve disease that we address the problem early in the disease process, while it’s still reversible,” says cardiothoracic surgeon Mario Castillo-Sang, MD, who recently joined St. Elizabeth Heart and Vascular Institute as an expert in minimally invasive mitral valve surgery.
+“It’s incredibly important with mitral valve disease that we address the problem early in the disease process while the injury to the heart is still reversible,” says cardiothoracic surgeon Mario Castillo-Sang, MD, an expert in minimally invasive mitral valve surgery.

 Understanding the Basics of Mitral Valve Disease

-For many people, there may be no symptoms for years.
-Over time, however, mitral valve disease can cause life-threatening complications such as heart failure, stroke, serious irregular heartbeats called arrhythmias, or high blood pressure in the blood vessels of the lungs.
+Over time, mitral valve disease can cause life-threatening complications, such as heart failure, stroke, serious irregular heartbeats called arrhythmias, or high blood pressure in the blood vessels of the lungs.

 Minimally Invasive Treatment Options